btcfoundationedcom/btcfoundationedcom.github.io/guides/en/regulators.md

 - Bitcoin does not obligate any third party to pay its value to its holder; Bitcoin itself is the payment and value.

-- Bitcoin is not a stored value device; it is not a card or other tangible object, and no party besides the holder of bitcoin himself stores any value.

 - Bitcoin is a “push” system, unlike bank accounts and credit cards, which are “pull” systems that can be debited without the owner’s knowledge or permission.

 - Bitcoin transactions do not require providing any personally identifying information that hackers can steal or marketers can appropriate.

 **Bitcoin Matters:**

-At the time of this letter, the value of bitcoins world-wide is already into the billions of dollars.
-Millions of people are already using Bitcoin for hundreds of thousands of financial transactions daily.
-This type of volume and growth open exciting new opportunities and also present new challenges.
+At the time of this letter, the value of bitcoins world-wide is in the billions of dollars.
+Millions of people are using Bitcoin for hundreds of thousands of financial transactions daily.

 **Governments are Understanding Bitcoin:**

 Domestically, FinCEN has issued one piece of guidance and published two additional rulings on Bitcoin, which is categorized as a “decentralized convertible virtual currency”.
-The federal Government Accountability Office has spoken on Bitcoin and released a report on its merits and the challenges it creates for government.
+The Federal Government Accountability Office has spoken on Bitcoin and released a report on its merits and the challenges it creates for government.
 A federal court in Texas has ruled that Bitcoin is “money” for the purposes of the Securities Act.
 Internationally over a dozen foreign governments have issued guidance on the use of Bitcoin.

 **Bitcoin Myths and Realities:**